BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 A user's status in a project is returned as part of the response to the `/api/mobile/userProjects` entrypoint (see below).

-A user registration request is triggred by the following:
+A user registration request is triggered by the following:

 > /api/mobile/projectRegister?token=asdfasdf&projectId=95&userCode=user+code&note=user+note